Island Biodiversity

 Silhouette National Park

 Silhouette Island was officially declared a National Park on 7th August 2010.
 This is an event of major significance for the conservation of the island and for environmental protection in Seychelles.
-For the NPTS this is an important declaration as our work on Silhouette for the past 13 years has had three main aims: securing the future of Silhouette as a protected area, increasing the sheath-tailed bat population to over 50 individuals and re-establishing tortoises in the wild on the island.
+For the NPTS this is an important declaration as our work on Silhouette since 1997 had three main aims: securing the future of Silhouette as a protected area, increasing the sheath-tailed bat population to over 50 individuals and re-establishing tortoises in the wild on the island.
 The declaration of the Silhouette National Park sees the achievement of the first, and in many ways the most important, of these aims.

 The Silhouette National Park was first proposed by the President of Seychelles on 26th September 2007 at the First Global Island Partnership Strategy Meeting.
 President James Michel said: